|

 The usual workflow is to keep the target suite in debian/changelog

-until the upload happens, the last commit before a
+to UNRELEASED until the upload happens, the last commit before a

-.
+commit being only dch -r.
 To achieve that, and to avoid noise since

 those packages are comaintained, it’s advised to set the following

-variable in ~/.devscripts
+variable in ~/.devscripts:

 DEBCHANGE_RELEASE_HEURISTIC=changelog